ivyldewitt/gc-go-projects/01_variables-values-type/README.md

 Initialization: In programming, this is the assignment of an initial value for a data object or variable. *Aka the first time you assign a value to a variable.*

 Things in a computer are stored in memory.
 In a computer we have memory (like a post office with P.O. boxes).
-We havea all of these values stored in different P.O. boxes.
+We have all of these values stored in different P.O. boxes.

 Every type in Go has a zero value.
 If we haven't assigned an initial value, the compiler sets it to the zero value which is: